basileazh/ice-breaker/README.md

 ### Author : Basile EL AZHARI

-A GenAI application to gather information about a person, and find an ice breaker.
+A GenAI application to gather information about a person, and find an ice-breaker to start a conversation with them.

 This package is used in the Ice Breaker application, available at this website : XXXX

-You can also install the package locally to benefit from its functionalities
+You can also install the package locally to benefit from its functionalities :
+ - Find a LinkedIn link from a name
+ - Find a Twitter username from a name
+ - Download a LinkedIn/Twitter profile
+ - Generate an ice-breaker using profiles information

 ## Functionalities Overview

+### Ice breaker

+Using OpenAI GenAI SOTA algorithm, and given 1 or multiple profiles about a person, or even textual description, a complete piece of advice about how to break the ice with this person when you meet or chat with them.

 ### Scraping